| |

 Making Envelope Pillow Covers with Fun Tassles

-My couch was in desperate need of some modern pillow covers, we went to the USA for holidays and I grabbed some gorgeous black and white fabric.
+My couch was in desperate need of some modern pillow covers, we went to the USA for the holidays and I grabbed some gorgeous black and white fabric.
 The fabric is thick with lots of gorgeous texture making it perfect for the living room.

 A black and white envelope pillow cover on a couch.
 The pillow cover has a fun matching tassle on the front, and it paired with a soft green cushion in the background